pinapalmieri/virtuoso-docker/README.md

 # Virtuoso

-Virtuoso 7 Open Source Edition on Ubuntu 12.04
+Virtuoso 7 (devel) Open Source Edition on Ubuntu 14.04

+Note that this is based on the current `develop/7` branch of Virtuoso, as `v7.1.0` turned out to be unstable for data loading.

 ## Docker image